dora-explora/dnasm/README.md

 Every time the ribosome passes an instruction, time will step.
 Because of this, the ribosome always executes last.
 At the start of the program, the ribosome will execute until it deploys an enzyme.
 After that, enzymes will execute in the order they were written until the ribosome steps/executes, and then time steps again.

 When an enzymes turn comes up, they will read, execute, and finish the instruction before the order moves on to the next object.

+**Note:** The ribosome will deploy enzymes when it reads the deploy *instruction*, not when it reads the 4 codons after it.